ember-learn/ember-blog/content/the-ember-times-issue-175.md

 👋 Emberistas! 🐹
-Read the RFC on official TypeScript support on Ember ✅, `ember-responsive-image` v2 released 🖼️,
+Read the RFC on official TypeScript support on Ember ✅, Ember Conf Contributors Workshop 🐹, `ember-responsive-image` v2 released 🖼️,
 Use Mirage JS to test non-trivial user flows ⬆️,
+New Podcast Episodes 🎙,
+Ember a Beacon of Productivity Blog Post 📖,
 ...
 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>